This is the third in a four-part series on getting your chickens and coop ready for the winter.

-- Partially cover the henhouse, particularly the area above where they roost (note: this applies to The Garden Coop and The Garden Ark coop designs, which have an open-air top on the henhouse).
+- Partially cover the henhouse, particularly the area above where they roost (note: this applies to all of our coop designs, which have an open-air top on the henhouse).
 We use a wooden panel for this purpose.
 Heavy fabric of some kind or an old blanket could also work.
 One customer told me he uses straw, flaked off in sheets from the bale, which might also add to the insulation value.
 Remember to not seal off their ventilation, which is especially important in colder air.

 - Partially wrap the run if it helps keep out rain, sleet, and snow.
 You can do this inexpensively with plastic sheeting (some tips on how to do this).
 Some customers have used canvas.
 Others have used plywood siding.

 - Insulate the walls (sub-freezing climates).
 The exterior walls of the henhouse on The Garden Coop have a basic double-wall construction to limit drafts and create somewhat of an air pocket.
 You can add rigid insulation inside that space.
 I think insulation makes the most sense if you have an added heat source in the henhouse (see Part 4 of this series).